TJ Friedl Player Props: Reds vs. Cubs

 TJ Friedl At The Plate

-- He has gone deep in seven games this year (8.3%), homering in 2.1% of his trips to the plate.
+- Looking at the 85 games he has played this year, he's homered in seven of them (8.2%), and in 2% of his trips to the dish.

-- Friedl has had at least one RBI in 27.4% of his games this year (23 of 84), with more than one RBI eight times (9.5%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 23 games this year (27.1%), Friedl has picked up an RBI, and in eight of those games (9.4%) he had more than one.
+He has also driven in three or more of his team's runs in four contests.

+- In 32 of 85 games this year, he has scored, and eight of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.